Reminder: Please review General Grant Information and Eligibility Requirements before proceeding.

 These grants are designed to support arts projects focused on serving North Carolina’s military service men and women, veterans, and their families.

-North Carolina has the fourth largest military population in the U.S. with over 130,000 active duty service men and women stationed at five military bases, a military ocean terminal, and a coast guard base.
-North Carolina's veteran population is over 775,000, ranking eighth highest in the nation.
-Four federal VA medical centers and 14 state veteran service centers are the foundation of support for veterans in the state, and other resources are available through universities and community colleges, and non-profit organizations.
+North Carolina has the fourth largest military population in the U.S. with over 100,000 active duty service men and women stationed at five military bases, a military ocean terminal, and a coast guard base.
+North Carolina also hosts over 43,000 National Guard and reserve members.
+North Carolina’s veteran population resides in every county in the state and numbers over 620,000, ranking fifth highest in the nation.
+In addition, there are over 39,000 active-duty spouses and 69,000 active-duty children living in North Carolina.
+Four federal VA medical centers and 14 state veteran service centers are the foundation of support for veterans in the state, but other resources are available through universities and community colleges, and nonprofit organizations.

 In addition to the intrinsic value that the arts possess to enhance the quality of life for all citizens, they provide important support for the unique needs of service men and women, veterans and their families.
 For these military audiences engaging in arts activities: